Alzheimer’s and Holidays: Creating Meaningful Celebrations

 Using the power of technology, Digital Reminiscence and Virtual Reality Therapy can greatly enhance holiday celebrations for individuals with Alzheimer’s disease.

-Just like a lighthouse guides ships through difficult waters, these tools can help patients navigate cognitive challenges, stimulating memory recall and promoting social interaction.
+Just like a lighthouse guides ships through difficult waters, these can help patients navigate cognitive challenges, stimulating memory recall and promoting social interaction.

 For example, displaying familiar pictures or playing music on digital platforms can evoke past experiences, while Virtual Reality Therapy can immerse them in comforting environments.